 Our linseed oil is one of the most valuable vegetable oils with proven health properties.
 It contains over 90% of unsaturated fatty acids (Omega-6 and Omega-3), of which over 50% (a record amount) is Omega-3, which is crucial for the functioning of the body.
 Its deficiency affects the formation and development of many diseases.

-Omega 3 and omega 6 fatty acids that affect:
+Omega 3 and omega 6 fatty acids that might affect:

 - proper functioning of the cardiovascular system,